Damage to the turbocharger

-The information mentioned here serves to determine the damage and is an excerpt from our practice-oriented course "Damage analysis on turbochargers" for expert training, which we offer to interested persons at regular intervals.
+The information mentioned here serves to determine the damage and is year excerpt from our practice-oriented course "Damage analysis on turbochargers" for expert training, which we offer to interested persons at regular intervals.

 Impact damage caused by foreign objects entering the turbine housing or compressor housing is clearly visible on the compressor wheel and turbine wheel.
 When installing a new turbocharger, the air intake channel and the exhaust manifold must be checked for the presence of foreign objects.
 Warning !
 Turbochargers with such damage should not continue to be used under any circumstances.